-With that said, the update will be bigger for those of you moving up from older versions of iOS.
-That’s because the features and enhancements from the updates you skipped are baked into your iPadOS 13.1.2 update.
+That said, the update will be bigger for those of you moving up from older versions of iPadOS.
+That’s because the features and enhancements from the updates you skipped are baked into your iPadOS 13.2.2 update.

-Those of you dealing with issues on earlier versions of iPadOS or iOS could see a huge turnaround after installing the iPadOS 13.1.2 update.
+Those of you dealing with issues on previous versions of iPadOS 13 or iOS 12 could see a huge turnaround after installing the iPadOS 13.2.2 update.
 There’s also a chance you run into bugs or performance issues.
 We’re seeing and hearing complaints about the firmware as we push away from its release.

-If you’re currently thinking about making a move to iPadOS 13.1.2, allow us to walk you through the best reasons to install the software today and the best reasons to hang around on iPadOS 13.1.1, iPadOS 13.1, or iOS 12 a little while longer.
+If you’re currently thinking about making a move to iPadOS 13.2.2, allow us to walk you through the best reasons to install the software today and the best reasons to hang around on iPadOS 13.2, iPadOS 13.1.3, iPadOS 13.1.2, iPadOS 13.1.1, iPadOS 13.1, or iOS 12 a little while longer.

-If you missed iPadOS 13.1.1, it brought a security patch for a third-party keyboard issue.
-If you're interested in the particulars, you can read about them on Apple's website.
+If you missed iPadOS 13.1.1, you get its security patch with your upgrade to iPadOS 13.2.2. iPadOS 13.1.1 brought a security patch for a third-party keyboard issue.
+If you're interested in the particulars, you can read about the patch on Apple's website.

 iOS 12.4.1 only had one patch on board, but Apple's iOS 12.4 brought 19 security patches to the iPad line.
 If you're interested in the specifics, you can read about them on right here.